Eutechnik/octomeme/README.md

 # redesigned-octo-meme
 A Python Thingus.

-# A place to Python something simple.
+# Why are you Octomeming?.
+Brian and India would like to learn Python and thought this would be a good idea.

 Things to think about:
 * A simple purpose for the code.